Laos Food & Drinks

 Laap

 As a traditional Lao food, Laap is a meat-based salad made from minced meat like chicken or fish with raw vegetables, spice, fish sauce, and sticky rice.
-It’s said that Laap is the national dish in Laos that every visitor to the country should try it.
+It's said that Laap is the national dish in Laos that every visitor to the country should try.

 Pho

-Pho is the variation of the famous Vietnam noodle soup that can be found everywhere in Laos.
-It’s featured with mellow soup incorporating greens slices of variation of meat, such as beef, chicken.
+Pho is a variation of the famous Vietnam noodle soup that can be found everywhere in Laos.
+It featured mellow soup incorporating green slices of variation of meat, such as beef and chicken.

 Local Beer

-It is a good brew that gives you best refreshment on a summer day.
-The country’s award-winning brand Beer Lao is a highly favored beverage for both expatriates and residents.
+It is a good brew that gives you the best refreshment on a summer day.
+The country's award-winning brand, Beer Lao, is a highly favored beverage for both expatriates and residents.

 Papaya Salad

-This salad is made from sliced raw papaya, spice, sugar, fermented fish sauce and shrimp paste with tomatoes, lime juice, etc..
-It’s among the best food of Laos, a super spicy dish that not all would dare a try.
+This salad is made from sliced raw papaya, spice, sugar, fermented fish sauce, and shrimp paste with tomatoes, lime juice, etc. It's among the best foods of Laos, a super spicy dish that not all would dare a try.
 Note: the salad is uncooked.

 Baguette Sandwich

-Since Laos was influenced greatly by French during the colonial time, its cuisine contains a bit of French taste.
-Baguette Sandwich is the evident legacy that mostly sold in the capital Vientiane.
-The baguette is cut in half and stuffed with tomatoes, cheese, onion, pork and chopped ham with chili sauce.
+Since Laos was influenced greatly by the French during colonial times, its cuisine contains a bit of French taste.
+Baguette Sandwich is the evident legacy that is mostly sold in the capital, Vientiane.
+The baguette is cut in half and stuffed with tomatoes, cheese, onion, pork, and chopped ham with chili sauce.

 Sai Oua

-It is pork sausage marinated with herbs, such as shallots, kaffir lime leaves, lemongrass, galangal and seasoned with Lao fish sauce.
+It is pork sausage marinated with herbs, such as shallots, kaffir lime leaves, lemongrass, and galangal, and seasoned with Lao fish sauce.
 The locals usually have this food along with raw greens and sticky rice.

 Tips for Dining in Laos